-PUBLIC LIAISON: On November 21, 2013, Notice of Application was sent to 140 property owners in the surrounding area.
-Notice of Application was also published in the Public Notices and Bidding Opportunities section of The Londoner on November 21, 2013.
+Application was also published in the Public Notices and Bidding Opportunities section of The Londoner on November 21, 2013.
 A "Possible Land Use Change" sign was also posted on the site.
-Five (5) replies were received: Four (4) written responses and one (1) telephone call (from Middlesex County Health Unity Health
+Four Public Notices and response on the site. were received: Four (4) written responses and one (1) telephone call (from Middlesex County Health Unit) -- --